updated February 2019

 In 1927 he married Lois Louise Lowe in Dade County Florida.
 This photo is of her with her father-in-law Thomas Mack Hinson.

 The 1930 and 19400 US Census show them living in Miami, Florida.
-Dock is a mail carrier for the United States Post Office.
+Dock was a mail carrier for the United States Post Office.
 Lois died in 1941.
 They had no children.

 Dock died June 20, 1987 in Springdale, Arkansas.
 He is buried with Lois in Bluff Cemetery in Springdale.
 His Find A Grave memorial is here.